 Fertilize for Growth

 Any plant that is being harvested will benefit from fertilizer.
 This is especially true of something like basil that you want to harvest several times throughout the growing season.
 Container grown basils should be fertilized monthly.
-Basil growing in the ground should be fertilized every time you clip off leaves.
+Basil growing in the ground should be fertilized every time you clip off a sizeable section of leaves.

 This is where some people make a big mistake.
 They wait until the end of season and make a big cut to harvest the leaves.
 Yes, you get a large amount of basil but your total harvest will be more if you harvest several times throughout the season.
 Each time you clip basil, it stimulates new, bushy growth.